 The student of motor control should already possess a basic understanding of the musculoskeletal system and of muscle physiology.
 Proprioception is covered in Chapter 3 of this book.
 As we consider the systems for control of movement, we will refer back to and expand upon these concepts.

 AN EXAMPLE OF A COMMON MOVEMENT TASK

 What is required to sit in a chair and press a specific key on a computer keyboard, and then reach for the computer mouse (Figure 5-1)?
 First, we need to have the postural control system sufficient to hold our trunk and lower limbs stable in the sitting position.
 This will require steady, low level activation of trunk and lower limb muscles and the ability to modulate muscle activity as our body sways about in space.
 We will need the ability to sense body position and a sense of balance to keep upright against gravity.
 We would also like to be able to do this efficiently, with very little mental or physical effort.

-As a person performs even a seemingly simple task, typing and then reaching for a computer mouse, a complex series of sensory and motor actions is ...
+As a person performs even a seemingly simple task, typing and then reaching for a computer mouse, a complex series of sensory ...